 - Split tunneling will let you choose which traffic to protect.

-ExpressVPN has one big handicap – it’s very expensive.
-Get it for $12.95 a month, $9.99 a month billed every 6 months, or $6.67 a month billed annually.
+ExpressVPN has one big handicap – it’s very expensive compared to the other VPNs.
 The subscription includes the ability to use it on (only) 3 devices simultaneously, but at least there’s a 30-day money-back guarantee.

 Read our full ExpressVPN Review